 Aspects Criteria Guidelines spent and distributed using a method that is in compliance with the WDTA and in line with the Guiding Principles. are expected to remain at the end of the wind-up period, the Plan should address where these funds will be transferred and/or used.
 The funds should be used for their intended and/or restricted purpose in a manner that is efficient and effective, in compliance with the WDTA and in line with the Guiding Principles Evaluation Metrics Satisfactory: The Plan explains how reserves will be managed in a fair and equitable way, in compliance with the WDTA and in line with the Guiding Principles.
 The Plan sets out specific timing and processes for distribution of reserves and collection of deficits.
 Partially Satisfactory: The Plan explains how reserves will be managed, however, insufficient information is provided, or the Plan is not fair and equitable.
 The Plan outlines responsibilities, timing and processes, however these attributes of the Plan are not specific and/or a preliminary calculation template for how the distribution will be calculated is not provided.
-Unsatisfactory: The Plan does not address reserves and/or the method suggested is not fair and equitable.
+Unsatisfactory: The Plan does not address res serves and/or the method suggested is not fair and equitable.

-Aspects Criteria Gu uidelines 9.
-Data 9.1 Data identification and 9.1 description Data identification and description A. The Plan must include a full A. description of the data obtained by the IFO in the course of operating the program.
-The Plan should contain a complete list of data obtained by the IFO, how each dataset is categorized for security/privacy purposes (e.g. public, confidential, highly confidential) B. The Plan must include a list B. of storage locations and database characteristics The Plan should describe where the data is stored, if it is hosted by a third party or the IFO itself, and whether the databases also contain any non-IFO data 9.2 Systems and software 9.2 Systems and software A. The Plan must describe the B. systems used by the IFO to store or exchange information .
-The Plan should contain a complete list of systems and software tools used to share information internally and externally (e.g. email systems, portals, administrative tools, etc.) 9.3 Security/Privacy 9.3 Security/Privacy confidentiality and data and integrity mile B. The Plan must include a trar e Plan should include a detailed description of changes in user access d controls as well as other IT system security changes per wind-up estone.
-Milestones should include start of the wind-up, start of the hsition, transition milestones, and end of transition before the IFO idation 9.4 Destruction (SO specific) 9.4 Destruction (SO specific) A. The Plan must outline a A. plan for destruction of data The Plan should outline the steps required to cancel all IT contracts and to transition data to the Authority (including destruction of
+Aspects Criteria Guidelines 9.
+Data 9.1 Data identification and description 9.1 Data identification and description A. The Plan must include a full description of the data obtained by the IFO in the course of operating the program.
+A. The Plan should contain a complete list of data obtained by the IFO, how each dataset is categorized for security/privacy purposes (e.g. public, confidential, highly confidential) B. The Plan must include a list of storage locations and database characteristics B. The Plan should describe where the data is stored, if it is hosted by a third party or the IFO itself, and whether the databases also contain any non-IFO data 9.2 Systems and software 9.2 Systems and software A. The Plan must describe the systems used by the IFO to store or exchange information B. The Plan should contain a complete list of systems and software tools used to share information internally and externally (e.g. email systems, portals, administrative tools, etc.) 9.3 Security/Privacy 9.3 Security/Privacy A. The Plan must protect confidentiality and data integrity B. The Plan must include a comprehensive plan for managing and maintaining IT system security during the wind-up.
+The Plan should include a detailed description of changes in user access and controls as well as other IT system security changes per wind-up milestone.
+Milestones should include start of the wind-up, start of the transition, transition milestones, and end of transition before the IFO liquidation 9.4 Destruction (SO specific) 9.4 Destruction (SO specific) A. The Plan must outline a plan for destruction of data A. The Plan should outline the steps required to cancel all IT contracts and to transition data to the Authority (including destruction of